 A periodic function has the property that if and only if

 In our case, the remainder was just .
-But in general, we don’t know that is periodic…until we find , the so-called period.
+But in general, we don’t know that is periodic…until we find , the so-called period, then we know.

-We can classicaly find the period by checking precisely every single value that it could be…that’s checks.
+We can already classically find the period by checking precisely every single value that it could be…that’s number of checks.

 Now, we transform our ancilliary zero-state according to some unitary operator which essentially performs the evaluation of the function :

 If we then decide to measure the ancilliary state , it must collapse in to some measureable value .
 Furthermore, since measuring reveals some information about , the QFT state must also collapse in to the pre-image of .

 But that’s not so bad, because we know that is periodic.

 Which means the pre-image must contain some set of periodic values: